Aki Toyosaki: Musical career

 Shortly after, Toyosaki, Kaoru Mizuhara, and Rie Kugimiya performed "Heart Connected to You", the opening theme of Kanamemo, which was released 5 August 2009.
 On 25 June 2009, she provided the narration of a television advertisement for the performance of "Blue Feather", a single by the musical group Binecks.
 The First Love Limited Character File Vol. 3 image album, released 23 July 2009, includes a song featuring Toyosaki.
 In July, the anime series Sora no Manimani debuted with the Sphere performed opening theme "Super Noisy Nova", which was released as a single on 29 July 2009.
 Toyosaki, Hikasa, Satomi Satō, Kotobuki and Ayana Taketatsu performed on K-On!'s Hōkago Tea Time (放課後ティータイム, lit.
 "After School Tea Time") mini-album released 22 July 2009.
 The mini-album sold over 67,000 copies to debut at the number one spot on Oricon's latest weekly album chart.
 It is the first album credited to fictional anime characters to do so.
 On 27 October 2009, Toyosaki released her first solo single "love your life".
 Sphere released their third single "It Raises the Wind/Brave my heart" on 25 November 2009.
 The group released their first album A.T.M.O.S.P.H.E.R.E on 23 December 2009.

 After, the group performed the opening theme of Ichiban Ushiro no Daimaō, "REALOVE:REALIFE", which began airing in April 2010.
 The theme was released as a single 21 April 2010.
 Sphere next performed on the first day of Animelo Summer Live 2010, at Saitama Super Arena on 28 August 2010.
 At the 2010 Seiyu Awards, Toyosaki and her collaborators were awarded "Best Musical Performance" for their performance on Hōkago Tea Time.
 On 28 May 2010, Toyosaki released her second solo single, titled "Looking for Me".
 In July 2010, the Asobi ni Ikuyo: Bombshells from the Sky anime series began airing with "Now loading...SKY!!" by Sphere as its opening theme.
 The theme was later released as a single on 28 July 2010.
 In October, the Otome Yōkai Zakuro anime premiered with Sphere's "MOON SIGNAL" as the opening theme.
 Toyosaki's voice is also featured in "Junjō Masquerade" (純情マスカレイド, "Pure Heart Masquerade"), one of the series' three ending themes.
 "MOON SIGNAL" was released as a single on 20 October 2010, and "Junjō Masquerade" was released with the other endings on 24 November 2010.
 Toyosaki was the fourth top-selling voice actress in 2011.

+Personal life

+Toyosaki was married to someone who is not from the showbiz industry in 2017.
+Her husband died in August 2025 due to a subarachnoid hemorrhage.